 Q: I have clients who complain of waking up in the middle of the night, for example to go to the loo, which disrupts their sleep.
 What’s your advice?

 A: Short wakeups like this are rarely a problem.
 In Firstbeat measurements, a bathroom break doesn’t usually even interrupt a parasympathetically dominant recovery state.
 If you tend to go many times per night, make sure you’re not over-hydrating in the evening.

-Personally, I have multiple wakeups every night.
+Personally, I wake up multiple times every night.
 I shift positions to get comfortable and try not to pay attention to the time.
 Instead, I try to stay relaxed, breathe calmly and drift back to sleep.
 Most of the time this works, but if I find myself tossing and turning for a longer time, getting up to stretch, read, or listen to calm music can help.
 Prioritizing enough time for sleep means I usually feel well rested, despite the admittedly annoying wakeups.

 Q: How soon after waking should we eat breakfast if we feel stressed/tired?
 Are there any foods you recommend?

-A: Here are the key points from Dr. Nerina, who touched on this during the webinar: Eat breakfast within 30-45 minutes of waking, especially on days when you feel stressed or have a demanding day ahead.
+A: Dr. Nerina discussed this and her key points were: Eat breakfast within 30-45 minutes of waking, especially on days when you feel stressed or have a demanding day ahead.
 Ensure that you include a good source of protein, such as nuts or eggs.
 And don’t overload with carbs because they can make you feel sleepy after the initial boost.